radhika3558/elevator-story/README.md

 Data that we collected and analyzed is in the `data` folders inside each of the folders.

 Jupyter notebooks used for data preprocessing and analysis are available in the `notebook` of each folder.
-Descriptions for each notebook are outlined in the Notebooks section below.
+Descriptions for each notebook are outlined in the [Running the notebooks](#running-the-notebooks).

 Our analysis consists of two parts.
 We analyzed:
 * Publicly available [MTA elevator availability data](https://metrics.mta.info/?subway/elevatorescalatoravailability) ([Part I](#part-1-regression-modeling-for-elevator-outages))